Baglan/MCLocalization/README.md

             "lovely-mustache": "Какие замечательные у Вас {{mustache}}!"
 	    }
 	}

+In case of using multiple JSON files, one for each individual language, file should contain strings for only that language:

+    {
+        "greeting": "Hello!",
+        "message": "Tap on the buttons below to switch languages", "glory": "Glory Glory, %name%!",
+        "mustache": "mustache",
+        "lovely-mustache": "What a wonderful {{mustache}} you have!"
+    }

 Collection of strings for each language is referenced by a canonicalized IETF BCP 47 language identifier (the same identifier used in NSLocale).
 Strings in a collection are further identified by keys.